H4PE0N/Competitive-Programming/Library-Functions-Folder/Library-Functions-Folder-n/README.md

 developer working on the project will fill in the sentences as you create a new folder with a new type of functions.

-The functions in this folder are all based on the same type area in programming.
+The functions in this folder are all based on the same area in programming.
 In this folder you will find functions that are based on

 Here is a list of the functions that the programs contains: